scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 DevOps approach to
-“documenting” an application might consist of providing brief descriptions of various install paths, along with *scripts* or “recipes” that automate setup of your desired environment.
+“documenting” an application might consist of providing brief descriptions of various install paths, along with *scripts* or “recipes” that automate setup.
 This can be more *enjoyable* and certainly easily and robustly reproducible for end-users – even if your setup instructions are wrong, they will be reproducibly wrong!
 As we’ll describe below, many readers will already have tools and skills to do this, in the form of package management and basic